priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Breathtaking 2 AM stargazing session - unforgettable!"
     accommodation:
       name: "Lachangnag Retreat"
-      notes: "Completely sustainable eco-property with organic kitchen garden.
-Beautiful mountain views of Trans-Himalayan and Karakoram ranges.
-Excellent food and peaceful environment.
-Only downside is 45-minute distance from Diskit/Hunder attractions."
+      notes: "A fully sustainable eco-stay featuring an organic kitchen garden, offering stunning views of the Trans-Himalayan and Karakoram ranges.
+The food is exceptional, and the atmosphere is serene—ideal for unwinding.
+The only drawback is its location, about 45 minutes away from Diskit and Hunder attractions"

 ---